PM Modi sends greetings on the occasion of Raksha Bandhan - ExBulletin

 PM Modi sends greetings on the occasion of Raksha Bandhan

-New Delhi: On Thursday, Prime Minister Narendra Modi extended his greetings to the people of the country on the occasion of Raksha Bandhan.
+New Delhi: Prime Minister Narendra Modi sent greetings to the people of the country on the occasion of Raksha Bandhan on Thursday

 Earlier on Wednesday, Uttarakhand Chief Minister Pushkar Singh Dhami said that Rakhi is a symbol of sacred relationship between brother and sister, while adding that Raksha Bandhan communicates zeal and enthusiasm in life as well. than mutual brotherhood.